lTheon/iTheon-PDA-Taskboard/README.md

 v0.1.7

-- Speculative fix for rare bug with messed up details pairing
+- Speculative fix for rare bug with messed up details pairing (as a side effect the task categories will now always be rendered in a sorted order)

 v0.1.6